 At-a-Glance: Key IPv4 & IPv6 Facts

-This page is a static, versioned reference intended for citation.
-It summarizes IPv4 exhaustion status and IPv6 adoption using data from regional internet registries (RIRs) and public IPv6 measurement sources.
+This page is a fixed reference you can cite.
+It covers the IPv4 shortage and how much IPv6 we're actually using, pulling data from regional internet registries and public IPv6 tracking sources.

 What "IPv4 Exhaustion" Means